Easy Pickled Asparagus Spears

 Did you grow up eating asparagus?

 I didn’t, but only because my mom always served it from a can.
-She had a few tricks for spicing up the canned asparagus recipe, but I never liked the “smushy” texture and weird aroma that the canned asparagus spears would emit, so I steered clear from them.
+She had a few tricks for spicing up the canned asparagus recipe, but I never liked the “smushy” texture and weird smell that came from them, so I steered clear.

-Little did I know that I would grow to love asparagus spears, just with a different preparation.
+Little did I know that I would grow to love asparagus spears.
+As long as I make from fresh, raw spears and not from can.

-As I grew up and my taste buds evolved, I grew to love asparagus.
 The thing I love about them the most is their crisp-tender texture.
-I typically prepare my asparagus spears by roasting them in the oven with some olive oil and salt which is the best recipe for asparagus spears.
+I typically cook my fresh asparagus spears by roasting them in the oven with some olive oil and salt.
+And finish them off with a little lemon juice.

 The oven brings out the flavor of the tender spears, all while maintaining that amazing texture.
 But what if you are in the mood for pickled asparagus?
-I love pickled foods!
+Use this quick pickle technique that keeps them in the fridge for a few weeks.

 Ingredients Needed